 Let's assume as Ben Republic, it came from Russians.

-If the Russians are trying to help Donald Trump get elected, why would they still help a British guy fill a dossier full of negative information about Trump?
+If the Russians are trying to help Donald Trump get elected, why would they help a British guy fill a dossier full of negative information about Trump?

 What did you hear the chairman say?